Shubhamx18/k8s-manifests/kind-k8s/Notes and manifests/05_Volumes_PV_PVC.md

           storage: 1Gi
 ```

-This creates `data-mysql-0`, `data-mysql-1`, etc. — each pod gets its own dedicated persistent storage.
+Creates: `data-mysql-0`, `data-mysql-1`, etc. — each Pod gets its own storage.

 ---

-## Production Pattern — StorageClass (Dynamic Provisioning)
+## Production Pattern — Dynamic Provisioning with StorageClass

-In production, you don't create PVs manually.
-You define a StorageClass, and Kubernetes provisions PVs on demand when a PVC is created.
+In production, **never create PVs manually**.
+Define a `StorageClass` — Kubernetes provisions PVs automatically when a PVC is created.

 ```yaml
 apiVersion: v1